Data File Convert

 1. File Format Conversion: changes the format of the file (i.e. Key-Sequenced-Data-Set to Sequential file) and leaves the record content unchanged.

-2. File Content Conversion: changes the content of the records within the file (i.e. EBCDIC to ASCII).
+2. Record Content Conversion: changes the content of the records within the file (i.e. EBCDIC to ASCII, fixed or variable length fields, CSV format).

 The document and links to other documents will cover the following items.

-1. File formats vary widely across Mainframes, Wintel and UNIX systems.
-The least common denominator for file formats is a sequential file.
-It is a common practice to take a proprietary format on one system and copy it to a sequential file.
-The sequential file is then transferred to the target platform (usually FTP in binary mode) and used as the base to create a new file in a format that is native to the receiving system.
+1. File format conversion varies widely across Mainframes, Wintel, UNIX and Linux systems.
+The least common denominator for file formats is a record sequential file of fixed length records.
+It is a common practice to take a proprietary file format on one system and copy it to a record sequential file.
+The record sequential file is then transferred to the target platform (usually FTP in binary mode) and used as the base to create a new file in a format that is native to the receiving system.

-2. The file content conversion presents a bigger challenge.
+2. Record content conversion may present a bigger challenge.
 It is the exception when a file on a mainframe contains records that are all text and may be converted between EBCDIC and ASCII as a single string.
 The reality is that records in mainframe files contain a mix of text strings and numeric fields that may be signed or un-signed, zoned-decimal, packed-decimal, binary or floating point formats.
-Therefore, the file content conversion must be done at the field level.
+Therefore, the record content conversion must be done at the field level.

 4. A COBOL copy file that defines the record layouts within a file is usually available or a COBOL program with a working storage definition may be "cut-and-pasted" into a new COBOL copy file that is then used to create a data conversion process at the field level.